KPJBuchik/lt-photoalbum/README.md

 While in root directory in console enter
 `node app`

-The prompt will direct you to select an album ID from 1-100.
+The prompt will direct you to select an album ID from 1-100 `45`
-`45`

-to unit test using Jest enter
+to run a test
 `npm test`